MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/contoso-hybrid-workforce.md

 description: Understand how the Contoso Corporation responded to the COVID-19 pandemic and engineered their software install and update infrastructure for a hybrid workforce.
 ---

-# Contoso's COVID-19 response and support for their hybrid workforce
+# Contoso's COVID-19 response and support for a hybrid workforce

 Contoso had always supported its remote workers, who accessed on-premises resources through a central VPN server in the Paris headquarters.
 Contoso had issued all remote workers a managed laptop.
 On-premises workers had a mixture of desktop computers and laptops.